MutiatOba/tech221_virtulisation/README.md

 end
 ```
-2. type ```vagrant up``` in virtual studio code. this uses the instructions in your vagrant file to create the virtual machine in virtual box
+2. type ```vagrant up``` in vi  visual studio code.
+This uses the instructions in your vagrant file to create the virtual machine in virtual box

 3. to access your virtual machine, go to your Git Bash, cd to the relevant folder and type ```vagrant ssh``.
 This takes you to your virtual machine.

-4. update and upgrade your virual machine using the following linux commands (can do this in Git Bash app - can run as a script or run the individual commands):
+4. update and upgrade your virual machine using the following linux commands (you can do this in Git Bash app - can run as a script or run the individual commands):
 ```
 #!/bin/bash
 sudo apt update -y